TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9488Pico/Readme.md

 The 5 Pads has the following functions in Layouts 1, 3, and 4 (M S T Keys):
 [a][d] Toggle Layers A B C or D with M1-M6->M19-M24, S1-S6->S19-S24, T1-T6->T19-T24
 [m][s][t] Move to Keys M, S or T Layout Pages

+Macrokeys T1 to T6 are pre-programmed as mouse button and movement keys (as an example) [T1] Mouse Left-click  [T2] Mouse Middle-click            [T3] Mouse Right-click [T4] Mouse Scroll-up   [T5] Mouse Cursor Move-Down-Right  [T6] Mouse Scroll-down There are more Mouse button examples commented out in the code section for the [T1]->[T6] keys Note that a Mouse Right-click can be also programmed as a Shift and F10.

 Layout 3 - S Keys - [S1]-[S24] - Cycle through Layout 1 to 4 press [L1-L4] or [Vo]
 Layout 4 - T Keys - [T1]-[T24] - Cycle through Layout 1 to 4 press [L1-L4] or [Vo]